bitovi/sequelize-create-with-associations/README.md

 Check out our [full API documentation](docs/api.md).

-`sequelize-create-with-associations` updates your Sequelize instance and extends all it's basic creation methods to behave in a smarter way.
+`sequelize-create-with-associations` updates your Sequelize instance and extends all its basic creation methods to behave in a smarter way.

 # We want to hear from you.